Search The Archive

 Pte.
 Sidney Bainbridge's service record (#487386) can be viewed/downloaded in pdf format through Library and Archives Canada.

-Sydney Arthur Row was born in Whitewood, Saskatchewan, in June 1897.
+John Row Jr. was born in Whitewood, Saskatchewan, in April 1896.
 Row enlisted in Winnipeg in October 1914 and served overseas with the 27th Battalion.
-Row may possibly been only 17 at his time of enlistment, although his attestation papers state his age as 18.
-Both his brothers Francis Dibley Row and John Row Jr. served oveseas with him in the 27th.
-The collection currently consists of five letters.
+Both his brothers Sydney Arthur Row and Francis Dibley Row served in the 27th with him.
+The collection currently consists of more than seventy letters.